5.2.3. XILab Main window in multi-axis control mode¶

 In the top left part of the screen in the Position parameter group there are indicators of the current position.
 In the bottom left part of the window there is the Joystick and Control blocks, which are a graphical control element for several axes and a button block respectively.
 In the top right part, in the Motor blocks data on the current status of controllers and connected motors is located.
 In the bottom right part of the window there is a group of buttons for application control as a whole.
 Let us consider these groups in more detail.

 In the Current position column indicators of the current position in steps or calibrated units (see below) for the axes X, Y and Z (from left to right) are located.
-The Move to button performs movement to the coordinate given by the controls of its column, and the Shift on button performs shift on relative offset for a predefined distance.
+The Move to button performs movement to the coordinate given by the controls of its column, and the Shift on button performs shift on a specified distance from the current position.
 If one of the controllers is temporarily absent or disabled, the corresponding line becomes grayed out.

 In this block, the current coordinate of the controllers is visualized as a dot with two lines on the plane for X-Y axes and the line for the Z axis.